-How Much Capital/Money Is Needed to Start a Small Business?
+How Much Money Do You Need to Start a Small Business?

-How much money does it take to start a business?
-Is this an answerable question?
-With such a huge variance in the types and sizes of small businesses, the answer can be anywhere from $3,000 for a home-based micro-business to millions for larger-scale enterprises with a large amount of staff.
-Often, an average “Main Street” restaurant will cost about $100,000 to $500,000 to open its doors, but since there is no such thing as an average business, even that number is misleading.
-How much money do you need to start a business?
-To answer that, one needs to do some rudimentary accounting based on the type of business it is.
-You’ll need to calculate the following:
+How much money is needed to start a business?
+It’s an important question, but there’s no one simple answer.
+With such a huge variance in the types and sizes of small businesses, the average amount to start a small business can be anywhere from $3,000 for a home-based micro-business to millions for larger-scale enterprises.
+Often, an average “Main Street” restaurant will require about $100,000 to $500,000 to open its doors, but since there is no such thing as an average business, even that number is misleading.

 - Network with people in your industry to find relative operational costs.
 Experienced business people are far more helpful than individuals realize.

 - Use SCORE, which offers advice from the people who know: retired entrepreneurs.